00015775/CorrNet/macOS_en.md

 This README is very suitable for the following readers:

--Students who use the **M1/M2/M3 MacBook**
+- Students who use the **M1/M2/M3 MacBook**
--users without NVIDIA GPU
+- users without NVIDIA GPU
--Want to run fast through CSL-Daily reasoning
+- Want to run fast through CSL-Daily reasoning
--I want to integrate CorrNet into my sign language recognition project.
+- I want to integrate CorrNet into my sign language recognition project.
--Want to learn CSLR reasoning pipeline (input → preprocessing → model → CTC decode)
+- Want to learn CSLR reasoning pipeline (input → preprocessing → model → CTC decode)

 ---